getgud-io/cpp-getgud-sdk/README.md

 # GetGud C++ SDK
-Getgud C++ SDK allows you to integrate your game with the GetGud platform.
-Once integrated, you will be able to stream your matches to Getgud's cloud, as well as to send reports and update player's data.

 ## What Can You Do With Getgud's SDK:

+Getgud's C++ SDK allows you to integrate your game with the GetGud platform.
+Once integrated, you will be able to:

 - Stream live Game data to Getgud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
 - Send Reports about historical matches to Getgud.